-Interestingly enough, as soon as the Kentucky Derby results were posted, I just knew this guy would skip the Preakness, and eventually be right here entered to run at the Belmont Stakes.
+Interestingly enough, as soon as the Kentucky Derby results were posted, I just knew this guy would skip the Preakness, and eventually be right here entered to run at Belmont Park.
 In fact I told various folks in my circle that he would win this race.
 He too is working well over this Belmont strip, the rest well noted, and he seems to be fresh and fit.

 Bill Mott has an opportunity to capture his 2nd jewel of this year’s Triple Crown and he once again saddled Jose Ortiz who has been aboard this colt for all 5 of his career starts.
 His sire, Tapit, offers added confidence that he’ll want the distance.
 His overall running style and his #10 post lends itself to become a threatening menace as they run down the lane in mid-stretch.
 This guy has also showed physical and mental toughness.
 This is something you can always appreciate as a handicapper while studying film.
 There’s no doubt he’ll be a major player at the windows.
 It’s likely he’ll be the betting favorite.
 If he runs his best race, he’ll be tough to beat, but I’m siding with him as my 3rd choice because I feel my top two offer greater value and they will be able to control their race from a tactical standpoint on a greater level.